Setting up Token Authentication for GitHub

 git clone https://github.com/ACCOUNT/REPO.git

-NOTE: Do not add or commit the .git-credentials file to a repository as it contains a sensitive token value, and therefore access to your GitHub account.
+NOTE: Never add or commit the .git-credentials file to a repository as it contains a sensitive token value, and therefore access to your GitHub account.